-Authors will be offered to make short presentations about the poster (cca 3 minutes).
-Of course, there is also the possibility for authors to be present at poster exhibition during whole conference and especially during the coffee break on Wednesday, May 22 from 10:40 till 11:00 AM.
+Authors will be offered to make short presentations about the poster.
+Of course, there is also the possibility for authors to be present at poster exhibition during whole conference and especially during the coffee break on Wednesday, May 31 from 10:15 to 10:45 AM.

 Posters are expected to be 75 cm x 105 cm (width x height) or conversely.
 Posters will be displayed for all three days of the conference.
 Materials for putting posters on the boards will be available in the poster area.